 Maloy Luakian has done editorial work and marketing consulting for over 20 years.
 She was previously an editor at Macmillan Publishing Asia Pacific and, as a freelance editor, specializes in working with new and emerging writers to develop and refine their writing.
 She is a regular contributor to sites including The Takeout, and her fiction and non-fiction works have received an Honorable Mention from Glimmertrain, as well as a nomination for Best of the Net.

 While doing promotions and marketing for Warner Music Asia Pacific, Maloy worked with artists including Missy Elliott, Linkin Park, and the Red Hot Chili Peppers.
 Since striking out on her own, her branding and marketing clients have ranged from Michelin-starred restaurants and tech startups to entrepreneurs and writers.
 Her clients for content writing and strategy include Expedia and Audible.com.

-The workshop gave me so much clarity about not just what I had been doing wrong, but what I had been doing right in the four or so odd years I've been an author.
-I learned how branding can allow me to present my true self to my audience, instead of some false image I might think my audience wants to see.
+Maloy gave me so much clarity about not just what I had been doing wrong, but what I had been doing right in the four or so odd years I've been an author....
 I learned how I can draw on both my strengths and my weaknesses in order to be authentic to my readers.
-I can't recommend Maloy’s workshop highly enough.
-It's amazing.
+I can't recommend Maloy highly enough.

 Ansela C. (Writer)